-Depreciation of leased assets (both tangible and intangible) from finance lease transactions that are not deemed to transfer ownership of the leased property to the lessee, which are included in "Premises and equipment" and "Intangible assets", is computed using the straight-line method over the leasing period.
+Depreciation of leased assets (both tangible and intangible) under finance lease transactions that are not deemed to transfer ownership of the leased property to the lessee, which are included in "Other premises and equipment" and "Other intangible assets," is computed using the straight-line method over the leasing period.
 Residual values of leased assets are the guaranteed value determined in the lease contracts or zero for assets without such guaranteed value.